Everything we do is Faith Formation. Everything we teach is Unitarian Universalism. The Congregation is the Curriculum. ~ Connie Goodbread

 Parents/Guardians

-Parents/Guardians are asked to register their children so that our Director of Religious Education has current contact and other important information for all of our families.
-You may register here: https://uufws.breezechms.com/form/06bba7
+Parents/Guardians are asked to register their children so that our Director of Lifespan Religious Education and Religious Exploration Leaders have important health information, such as food allergies, and current parent/guardian contact numbers for all of our families.
+You may register here: RE Registration

 Sometimes parents prefer for their children to attend worship along with them.
 Sometimes youth prefer to attend worship rather than participate in the youth class.

 Sometimes parents or youth sing in the choir, serve as ushers or worship leaders, or fill another volunteer role.
 We support the different ways in which you or your youth choose to participate at the Fellowship on Sunday mornings.
-Please talk with Membership Manager, Caron Armstrong or Director of Religious Education, Pam Lepley, if you would like to discuss volunteer roles or program offerings.
+Please talk with Director of Congregational Life, Caron Armstrong or Director of Lifespan Religious Education, Pam Lepley, if you would like to discuss volunteer roles or program offerings.

-Families may find the following information helpful as you prepare for worship or youth consider the options for participating on Sunday mornings.
+Families may find the following information helpful as you prepare for worship and your youth consider the different options for participating on Sunday mornings.

-Children under the age of five will meet in the Murray Room with nursery staff Amelia Bodner and/or Katherine Jones.
-Drop off begins at 10:15 am* and children should be picked up no later than noon.
+Children under the age of five will meet in the Murray Room with nursery staff Amelia and Katherine.
+Drop off begins at 10:15 a.m.* and children should be picked up no later than noon.
 Nursery Staff have been vaccinated for Covid.
 Masks are optional at the Fellowship at this time.

 Please dress children in weather appropriate play clothes and send necessary supplies such as diapers and a bottle or sippy cup.
 While the nursery age children will primarily be cared for indoors, staff may opt to go outside if weather permits.